The Balance sheet of Life.

 There are few more fires burning by Ganges and the care takers are reshuffling the wood to help the fire.
 They use the long bamboo sticks and moved around woods using two smaller bamboo sticks as if they are tongs.
-A small boy of perhaps 3 years of age is playing nearby, perhaps he is the younger brother of the boy who is looking after the fire.
-Power came back and the area is now lightened up with the sodium vapour lamps.
+A small boy of perhaps 3 years of age is playing nearby, may be the younger brother of the boy who is looking after the fire.
+Power came back and the area is now lightened up with the sodium vapor lamps.
 I could see men sitting little far from the fires and a new set of people arrived soothing the loud silence with “Ram nam satya hai” and went closer to the river.
 There were hardly any women around.
 I am sitting facing a small building and I knew that there are more benches on the other side of it.
 I started walking there, still looking at the fires.
-I walked past a small shop selling some sort powders, perhaps sandal wood, earthen pots to collect the ashes and heaps of wood for the fire.
+I walked past a small shop selling some sort of powders, perhaps sandal wood, earthen pots to collect the ashes and heaps of wood for the fire.
 Few kids were playing cricket with a small piece of wood and they are confused as the ball just gone missing.
 I was about to sit on one of the benches next to an old man and a sadhu that someone came hassling and settled there.
 I sat down on the floor next to the bench.
 There is yet another small construction – a small temple and a Trishul with a small fire burning next to it.
 In front me a dog is sharing the rugs with a sadhu who is busy powdering something with a stone.
-There were just a handful dogs and all were merrily wandering around apart from the one which is leisurely on the rugs.
+There were just a handful dogs and all were merrily wandering around apart from the one which is leisurely relaxing on the rugs.

 The old man sitting on the bench in front me turned around and asked “boat ?” and I said something in Hindi and now the man asks in Hindi, “Nau chahiye kya ?”
 I said, “nahi bhayya” and he leaves me alone.
 I sat there just being myself and still wondering where am I or rather what am I. It was peaceful and my thoughts about on going business meetings vanished, the outcomes didn’t bothered anymore.
-I thought about the day passed where I was thinking about a project proposal, it was funny, holed up in the most ancient city on the planet and thinking about a project where objectives were not clear, the past months, past years, the years that gone by which has placed me here, the times when I had to stop every three steps to the straps of the sandal back to now when I carry the most expensive and sophisticated gadgets available.
+I thought about the day passed where I was thinking about a project proposal, it was funny, holed up in the most ancient city on the planet and thinking about a project where objectives were not clear, the past months, past years, the years that gone by which has placed me here, the times when I had to stop every three steps to mend straps of the sandal & back to present when I carry the most expensive and sophisticated gadgets available.
 About thousands people whom I have met over the years, many with whom there is no contact anymore.
 Well, what’s there in balance sheet now ?
 Nothing very impressive but I knew it didn’t matter.
 The so called cheap chappal which lasts for 3 steps or the gadget which drains every three hours, everything is pretty much the same.
 The profitability of a life cannot be measured in what is left behind for one leaves few memories in the hearts of others to fade away.
 There is nothing else.
 Nothing else matters.
 A sadhu turned around and looked at me, I tried to smile at him, he didn’t respond at all.
-He stands up walks to the temple, walks around a bit and settles back to his place on the bench.
+He stood up and walked to the temple, walks around a bit and settles back to his place on the bench.
 A family arrives and they wants to go for a boat ride to see the Ganga Aarathi.

 The same place earlier in the day: